A Wiener--Hopf Monte Carlo simulation technique for L\'{e}vy processes

-The basis of the algorithm is the following simple observation which was pioneered by Carr \cite{Carr} and subsequently used in several contexts within mathematical finance for producing approximate solutions to free boundary value problems that appear as a result of optimal stopping problems that characterise the value of an American-type option.
+The basis of the algorithm is the following simple observation which was pioneered by Carr~\cite{Carr} and subsequently used in several contexts within mathematical finance for producing approximate solutions to free boundary value problems that appear as a result of optimal stopping problems characterizing the value of an American-type option.

-Suppose that ${\mathbf{e}_1, \mathbf{e}_2, \cdots}$ are a sequence of i.i.d. exponentially distributed random variables with unit mean.
+Suppose that ${\mathbf{e}_1, \mathbf{e}_2, \ldots }$ are a sequence of i.i.d. exponentially distributed random variables with unit mean.
 Suppose they are all defined on a common product space with product law $\mathbf{P}$ which is orthogonal to the probability space on which the L\'evy process $X$ is defined.
-For all $t>0$, we know from the Strong Law of Large Numbers that
+For all $t>0$, we\vadjust{\goodbreak} know from the Strong Law of Large Numbers that